Xeverous/Xeverous.github.io/content/generic/glossary.md

 `smart pointer` - a pointer that <del>is smart</del> automatically manages underlying resource (not necessarily memory).
 Standard library offers classes for unique ownership model (`std::unique_ptr`) and shared ownership model (`std::shared_ptr`, `std::weak_ptr`).
 Additional and legacy smart pointers are offered by Boost.
 [SO question](https://stackoverflow.com/questions/106508/what-is-a-smart-pointer-and-when-should-i-use-one).

 `std` - the standard library namespace.
 Every identifier except macros is inside this namespace.
-More namespaces are possible in the future.
+More top-level namespaces are possible in the future.

 `STL` - standard template library.
 More than 90% (or even 95%) of C++ standard library.
 Templates are found in various headers - this term is simply covering them all.

-`strict aliasing` - an assumption that pointers to unrelated types (not sharing same inheritance tree) can never point to the same object.
-All variants of `char` and `void` pointers are excluded from this rule (because they are used for unknown type reads/writes).
-Strict aliasing allows multiple optimizations because compiler can assume certain data is not overriden between various instructions.
-Strict aliasing is very highly encouraged by the C++ standard.
-Enabled by default in all major compilers and requires certain flag to compile code which violates this rule.
+`strict aliasing` - an assumption that pointers to unrelated types (eg not sharing same inheritance tree) can never point to the same object.
+All variants of `char`, `unsigned char` and `void` pointers are excluded from this rule (because they are used for unknown type low-level reads/writes).
+Code which violates strict aliasing rules may result in undefined behaviour.

 `this` - a pointer to the object itself, available in any non-static member function.
 Necessary in some contexts. `this` (if available) is never null.

 `toolchain` - a set of tools (programs, scripts) used to build a project.
 The typical minimal toolchain would invole a text editor, compiler and debugger.
 Bigger projects additionally use documentation tools, static analyzers, continuous integration tools and more.

+`user-defined type` - types that are defined in code (not built into the language).
+Includes classes (also structs) and enumeration types.
+Type aliases (`using`, `typedef`) are user- or built-in types depending on what they alias.

-`Qt` (cute) - The biggest C++ GUI framework and set of GUI-related libraries, also probably the only one having WYSIWYG UI editor.
+`Qt` (cute) - The biggest C++ GUI framework and set of GUI-related and OS-related libraries.
+Known for covering practically any task (sometimes being said it's basically separate OS) but also one of the ugliest and least idiomatic libraries when it comes to modern C++ conventions.

 `Qt Creator` - IDE from Qt company.
-Has integrated support for Qt libraries.
+Has integrated support for Qt libraries but can be used for any C++ project.

 `vtable` - [virtual method table](https://en.wikipedia.org/wiki/Virtual_method_table).
 In typical runtime dispatch implementation, each class that has at least 1 virtual function has embedded vtable pointer as it's first member.